chebee7i/twitter/info/mongo.md

   "tweets.with_hashtags" collection.
 The documents were populated using the Python package "us" which includes territories.
 So there are a total of 56 states+DC+territories.
 Note however, that there are 57 documents in the collection.
-This is because California could fit within the MongoDB 16 MiB document restriction.
+This is because California could not fit within the MongoDB 16 MiB document restriction.
 So it was partitioned into two documents.
   Care should be taken at the MongoDB command line when working with CA.
   In the Python library, the function 'hashtag_counts_by_state' will merge